alexdon256/CinemaSearch/docs/DOMAINS.md

 # Domain Configuration Guide

-This guide explains how to configure domain names for your CineStream deployments.
+This guide explains how to configure domain names for CineStream deployments.
 Proper DNS configuration is **critical** for SSL certificate provisioning and Nginx routing.

 ## Overview

-Before running `deploy.sh add-site`, you must:
+For any deployment, you must:

 1. **Point DNS A Record** to your server's public IP address
 2. **Wait for DNS Propagation** (can take up to 48 hours, typically 1-24 hours)
-3. **Verify DNS Resolution** before running `add-site`
+3. **Verify DNS Resolution** before configuring SSL certificates

 ## Step 1: Get Your Server's Public IP